 - Boating accidents

 Don’t wait to contact a wrongful death attorney.
 In Oklahoma, you only have a limited amount of time to file a claim.
 The current statute of limitations for a wrongful death lawsuit is two years.
 By acting as soon as possible, you can help establish the exact cause of your loved one’s fatal accident and ensure that those responsible are held accountable.

 You could receive financial compensation and damages for:

 - Medical Bills

 - Pain and Suffering

 - Loss of Benefits

 - Funeral Costs

-If you feel like your loved one’s death was the result of another’s negligence, contact the Parrish DeVaughn Law Firm today.
+If you feel like your loved one’s death was the result of another’s negligence, contact an Oklahoma City wrongful death attorney at the Parrish DeVaughn Law Firm today.
 We will go over the facts of your situation and help determine whether or not you have a valid wrongful death claim.